 By default, curl treats an HTTP reply as a successful transfer as long as it connected, sent the request, and received a response.
 That means a missing file, broken API route, or expired token can still leave shell automation with exit code 0 unless you explicitly tell curl to fail on HTTP status errors.

-Use --fail when any HTTP 4xx or 5xx response should stop the command immediately, and use --fail-with-body when the same failure should still save the response body for debugging or parsing.
-The upstream curl docs note that --fail is not completely fail-safe around some authentication flows, especially 401 and 407, so log the HTTP status separately when that distinction matters.
+Use --fail when any HTTP 4xx or 5xx response should stop the command immediately, and use --fail-with-body when the same failure should still write the response body for debugging or parsing.
+The upstream curl docs note that --fail is not completely fail-safe around some authentication flows, especially 401 and 407, so keep the HTTP status in the log when authentication behavior matters.

 Steps to fail on HTTP errors with cURL: